 Then, I combined it with pasta and it was equally delicious in this healthy Fettuccini with Kale, Chickpeas, and Tomatoes dish.

 Since the family enjoys it so much, I added it to yet another dish.
-We eat a lot of soupy noodles and so I made this Asian fusion dish of Beef Balls, Kale, and Soba Soup.
+We eat a lot of soupy noodles and so I made this Asian fusion dish of Beef Ball, Kale, and Soba Soup.
 You can use any kind of Asian noodles with this soup.

 Kale has beautiful dark green leaves packed with nutrients.
 It is high in manganese and vitamins A, C, and K and is often referred to as a superfood.
 There are many varieties of kale but two of the most common are curly kale as seen here, and dinosaur kale which has long narrow leaves and a wrinkled texture.

 Hence, I am always on the look-out for interesting kale recipes.
-I was totally smitten when I chance upon these baked kale chips over at the Smitten Kitchen.
+I was totally smitten when I chance upon these baked Kale Chips over at the Smitten Kitchen.
 The recipe is very simple and I was curious as to whether these chips are truly crispy.
 Deb used dinosaur kale but said that it could possibly be better with curly kale.
 I had to give it a try.

 I made two batches – the first following her recipe which needed a longer baking time probably because I was using a different type of kale.
 Some of it came out crispy but some were a little “stewed” and the “green” taste was discernible.
 In my second batch, I added a half teaspoon of garam masala and increased the baking temperature from 300°F (150°C) to 325°F (165°C).
-The chips turned out crispy and delicious!
+The Kale Chips turned out crispy and delicious!
 Adding the garam masala was absolutely the right thing to do.
 It blended well with the kale and yes, they were CRISPY!